microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

 * You'll revisit the overview of the application's architecture.
 * You'll revisit the various Azure services that this application leverages.
-* You'll get an hands-on experience of deploying the application to Azure.
+* You'll get a hands-on experience of deploying the application to Azure.

 ## Before You Begin

 * There are some prerequisites for this demo mentioned in the [application deployment guide](../docs/../../docs/app-deployment-guide.md).
-After executing all the steps mentioned in that document, the application's infrastructure will be provisioned on Azure, and the latest code will be deployed as well.
+After completing all the steps mentioned in that document, the application's infrastructure will be provisioned on Azure, and the latest code will also be deployed.

 ## Walkthrough: Exploring the application's architecture